-Are Blac Chyna & Tyga Spark Reunion Rumors As They Party Together In NYC
+Blac Chyna & Tyga Spark Reunion Rumors As They Party Together In NYC

 Meanwhile, Kylie Jenner also has major ties to both Tyga and Blac Chyna.
 Jenner dated Tyga for years before finally splitting back in 2017, not long after that Jenner began dating Scott and was pregnant with his child.

-Meanwhile, Kylie and Chyna have one major thing in common, and it isn’t their former relationships with Tyga.
+Kylie and Chyna have one major thing in common, and it isn’t their former relationships with Tyga.
 Blac Chyna is the mother of Kylie Jenner’s niece, Dream Kardashian.
 Chyna formerly dated Kylie’s brother, Rob Kardashian, whom she was previously engaged to, making for confusing, and messy, connections between Kylie, Tyga, Rob, and Chyna.

 Fans who are tuning into the MTV Video Music Awards on Monday night will certainly be keeping their eyes open for any signs that Blac Chyna and Tyga are back together, and be on high alert for any possible drama that may occur during the show.